July 18, 2019 Weather Forecast

 Hilo

-This Afternoon: Showers likely.
-Mostly cloudy, with a high near 85.
-North northeast wind 3 to 8 mph.
-Chance of precipitation is 60%.
+Overnight: Scattered showers.
+Mostly cloudy, with a low around 68.
+West northwest wind around 5 mph.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Tonight: Scattered showers.
+Thursday Night: Scattered showers.
 Mostly cloudy, with a low around 66.
 Calm wind.
-Chance of precipitation is 30%.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Friday: Isolated showers after noon.
-Mostly sunny, with a high near 82.
-Calm wind becoming west 5 to 7 mph.
-Chance of precipitation is 20%.

 Waimea

+Thursday: Scattered showers, mainly after 1pm.
+Partly sunny, with a high near 79.
+Windy, with a northeast wind 21 to 28 mph, with gusts as high as 40 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely, mainly after midnight.
+Thursday Night: Showers likely, mainly between 7pm and 1am.
 Mostly cloudy, with a low around 58.
 Windy, with a northeast wind 20 to 25 mph, with gusts as high as 36 mph.
-Chance of precipitation is 70%.
+Chance of precipitation is 60%.
 New precipitation amounts between a tenth and quarter of an inch possible.

-Friday: Scattered showers, mainly after noon.
-Mostly sunny, with a high near 79.
-Windy, with a northeast wind 20 to 25 mph, with gusts as high as 36 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.

 Kohala